-- 1987 Research officer permanent post and registered for the PhD along with the Research and Teaching work in the PG Department. - 1994 PhD awarded in Precambrian Geology (Structure, Metamorphic Petrology, Fluid inclusion studies and Geochemistry of Archaean Charnockites around Biligirirangana granulites, Chamarajanagara district by University of Mysore. - 1994 Reader in the Department by Board of Appointment. - 1998 Karnataka Advanced Applied Sciences (KAAS) Award. - 2000- 2001 served as a Chairman, Board of Examiner. - 2000 -onwards started Research in Geological Remote Sensing and GIS Applications. - 2002- Professor by Board of Appointment. - 2003 to till date, Chairman -Indian Geomatic Society Mysore Chapter. - 2003 to till date Treasurer, Mineralogical Society of India. - 2005 Vijayashree Award from Inter National Friendship, Society, New Delhi. - 2006 to 2010, Chairman, Board of Studies in UG & PG and Research in Geology, Applied Geology, & Earth Science and Resource Management. - 2007 & 2008, Head and Chairman of the Department. - 2008 to till date, President of Department of Geology Alumni Association. - 2007 to 2012- Coordinator, UGC-SAP IV & V phase. - 2013 to till date Coordinator, CAS-I phase. - 2015 Editorial Manager for IJCIET (International Journal of Civil Engineering and Technology). - 2015 Editorial Board Member for IJSET (International Journal of Science Engineering and Technology)
+- 1987 Research officer permanent post and registered for the PhD along with the Research and Teaching work in the PG Department. - 1994 PhD awarded in Precambrian Geology (Structure, Metamorphic Petrology, Fluid inclusion studies and Geochemistry of Archaean Charnockites around Biligirirangana granulites, Chamarajanagara district by University of Mysore. - 1994 Reader in the Department by Board of Appointment. - 1998 Karnataka Advanced Applied Sciences (KAAS) Award. - 2000- 2001 served as a Chairman, Board of Examiner. - 2000 -onwards started Research in Geological Remote Sensing and GIS Applications. - 2002- Professor by Board of Appointment. - 2003 to till date, Chairman -Indian Geomatic Society Mysore Chapter. - 2003 to till date Treasurer, Mineralogical Society of India. - 2005 Vijayashree Award from Inter National Friendship, Society, New Delhi. - 2006 to 2010, Chairman, Board of Studies in UG & PG and Research in Geology, Applied Geology, & Earth Science and Resource Management. - 2007 & 2008, Head and Chairman of the Department. - 2008 to till date, President of Department of Geology Alumni Association. - 2007 to 2012- Coordinator, UGC-SAP IV & V phase. - 2013 to 2018 Coordinator, CAS-I phase. - 2015 Editorial Manager for IJCIET (International Journal of Civil Engineering and Technology). - 2015 Editorial Board Member for IJSET (International Journal of Science Engineering and Technology) - 2016- Successfully conducted Indian Science Congress in the University in the Accation of Centenary celebrations.
+ISCA 103